DJrizzley/literature/novels/moby_dick.md

 at Lais?

-CHAPTER 77.
-The Great Heidelburgh Tun.
+# CHAPTER 77.
+The Great Heidelburgh Tun

 Now comes the Baling of the Case.
 But to comprehend it aright, you must know something of the curious internal structure of the thing operated